tac-tro-tan/DIO.IdentityServer4.Admin/README.md

 You can also use your custom theme by integrating it in your project or hosting css on your place to pass the url in `CustomThemeCss` key.
 (Note that custom theme override standard theme)

-- Important Note: Theme can use external resources which caused errors due to CSP.
-If you get errors, please make sure that you configured correctly CSP section in your `appsettings.json` with thrusted domains for resources.
+- Important Note: Theme can use external ressources which caused errors due to CSP.
+If you get errors, please make sure that you configured correctly CSP section in your `appsettings.json` with thrusted domains for ressources.

 ```json
   "AdminConfiguration": {